 This rule was abrogated in 2013.
-The procedures for extending the time to file a complaint objecting to the dischargeability of a debt are governed by Bankruptcy Rule 4007.
+The procedures for extending the time to file a complaint objecting to the dischargeability of a debt are governed by Bankruptcy Rule 4007 of the Federal Rules of Bankruptcy Procedure.
 The rights of a creditor that had not been scheduled in time to file a timely complaint to determine the dischargeability of a debt are governed by substantive law, including section 523(a)(3) of the Bankruptcy Code.

-Rule 4008-1 REAFFIRMATION AGREEMENTS - Amended [August 1, 2013]
+Rule 4008-1.
+REAFFIRMATION AGREEMENTS